-- If the FOR closes the file (with or without the FORCE option), disconnection is scheduled at the next non-update request that is issued for the file (that is, the next request to attempt to use cross-memory services to access the data table). - The disconnection takes place as soon as all outstanding browse sequences (if any) against the file have terminated.
-Each browse sequence terminates either at the next browse request (and the transaction is abended with code AFCH unless the request is an ENDBR command) or when the transaction terminates. - After the disconnection is scheduled, all requests (except any outstanding browse requests, as described above) are function shipped until a connection is re-established. - If the FOR disables the file without the FORCE option, disconnection is scheduled at the next non-update READ or STARTBR command issued for the file, unless the FOR re-enables the file before then. - If scheduled, disconnection takes place as soon as all outstanding browse sequences (if any) against the file have ended.
-Such browse sequences continue normally; they are unaffected by the disabling unless a browse of the source data set is started in the FOR in order to satisfy a request in the browse sequence (see "Disabling a data table" on page 29).
+- If the FOR closes the file (with or without the FORCE option), disconnection is scheduled at the next non-update request that is issued for the file (that is, the next request to attempt to use cross-memory services to access the data table).
+The disconnection takes place as soon as all outstanding browse sequences (if any) against the file have terminated.
+Each browse sequence terminates either at the next browse request (and the transaction is abended with code AFCH unless the request is an ENDBR command) or when the transaction terminates.

+After the disconnection is scheduled, all requests (except any outstanding - If the FOR disables the file without the FORCE option, disconnection is scheduled at the next non-update READ or STARTBR command issued for the file, unless the FOR re-enables the file before then.